 Dangers of using Socket Covers

-The dangers of using these socket covers has been highlighted by the Fatally Flawed campaign.
+The dangers of using these socket covers have been highlighted by the Fatally Flawed campaign.
 Their website has a wealth of information on socket covers.

 The IET (Institute of Engineering and Technology) also has an article on socket covers.